| SIMON BRETT - THE CHARLES PARIS THEATRICAL MYSTERIES | ||

 NOT DEAD, ONLY

-down on his luck and 'resting' between acts
+luck and 'resting' between acts waits

-agent, driven to painting and decorating to
+driven to painting and decorating to make

-make ends meet.
+ends meet.
 A rare evening out at a posh

 restaurant among stars of screen and stage